kanishk307/IndianFoodDatasetGeneration/README.md

 You might be wondering what the columns with the prefix 'Translated' are.
 So, a lot of entries in the dataset were in Hindi language.
 To take care of such entries and translating them to English for consistency, I went ahead and used 'googletrans'.
 It is a python library that implements Google Translate API underneath.

-The dataset has been created using Archana's Kitchen Website.
+The dataset has been created using Archana's Kitchen Website (https://www.archanaskitchen.com/).
 It is a great website and hosts a ton of useful content.
 You should definitely consider viewing it if you are interested.

 The dataset can be used to answer a lot of questions related to Food Recipes.
 You can see the explore the serving sizes, time required to prepare a dish, most common ingredients, different cuisines, diets, courses and what not.
 I hope this dataset helps the Analytics community.